 “Who Am I?”: Finding Your True North With Yosuke Masuko And Sanae Takasugi

-When speaking to young teenagers, Yosuke Masuko (Pizza 4P’s Founder & CEO) and Sanae Takasugi (Pizza 4P’s COO) often find that many worry about not really knowing who they are and what kind of possibilities they have.
+When speaking to young teenagers, Yosuke Masuko (4P’s Founder & CEO) and Sanae Takasugi (4P’s Co-founder & Deputy CEO) often find that many worry about not really knowing who they are and what kind of possibilities they have.
 In a lecture given to the 7th and 9th graders at a Japanese school in Saigon, Pizza 4P’s leaders shared their personal stories in the hope that their experiences will serve as a compass to help students find their True North.
 This is the abridged version of the lecture.

 Where is the boat taking you?

 Masuko: Let’s imagine you get on a boat.
 You don’t board a boat unless you know where you are going, am I right?
 What I mean is, unless the destination is crystal clear, we are not leaving the port.
 The same goes for a company or an organization.
 When a group of people share a vision and an understanding of what kind of world they want to create, when they are facing in the same direction, we are able to move forward.
 Interestingly enough, there are many examples of companies that at first blush offer similar products or services and that seem to be facing in the same direction, but are totally different beasts indeed.

 Takasugi: For example, Patagonia and The North Face both sell outdoor wear and gear.
 However, the directions they've chosen are totally different.
 The goal of Patagonia is to “engage in a business to save the earth, our homeland”, while The North Face puts emphasis on “eliciting the maximum function with minimum energy and substances”, putting more focus on clothes and gears.